QuickSwap/quickswap-docs/versioned_docs/version-V2/reference/smart-contracts/01-factory.md

 Returns the address of the pair for `tokenA` and `tokenB`, if it has been created, else `address(0)` (`0x0000000000000000000000000000000000000000`).

 - `tokenA` and `tokenB` are interchangeable.
-- Pair addresses can also be calculated deterministically, see <Link to='/docs/v2/javascript-SDK/getting-pair-addresses/'>Pair Addresses</Link>.
+- Pair addresses can also be calculated deterministically.

 ## allPairs